thehimanshubansal/HorizonByte/README.md

 [![Production Link](https://img.shields.io/badge/MVP-HorizonByte_on_render-green)](https://horizonbyte.onrender.com)

 **HorizonByte** is a full-stack, document-aware AI chatbot built from scratch without any high-level AI framework like LangChain or LlamaIndex.
+Designed for memory-constrained environments like Render's free tier, it prioritizes local processing and efficient API utilization.
 It implements a custom **Retrieval-Augmented Generation (RAG)** pipeline using:

 - **FastAPI** (Python) as the backend web server
 - **FAISS** as the in-memory vector database
 - **Cloudflare Workers AI (Llama 3.3 70B)** for LLM inference
 - **HuggingFace (`sentence-transformers/all-MiniLM-L6-v2`)** for local, zero-cost embedding generation
 - **PyMuPDF** for PDF text extraction
+- Local PII redaction
+- LLM-based re-ranking
 - A custom recursive text chunker (no LangChain dependency)
 - A single-page **Cyber-Brutalist** frontend (HTML + Tailwind CSS + Vanilla JS)
 - An additional **Hinglish-to-English Rephrase Engine** powered by Llama 3.3